 You are then allowed to apply directly to the regulatory body of your choice and pay their application fee.
 You will be able to do all this from your NNAS online account.

-It is important to note that, the regulatory body and not NNAS, will determine if you are eligible to register, or whether you need additional assessments or must take additional courses.
+It is important to note that the regulatory body, and not NNAS, will determine if you are eligible to register, whether you need additional assessments or if you must take additional courses.
 It is the regulatory body that will make the final decision about your registration or licensure.

-The next step is to determine if you want to apply for permanent residency or temporary residency, which is the work permit option.
-For example, Quebec has a Skilled Worker program for permanent residency.
+The next step is to determine if you want to apply for permanent residency or temporary residency (which is the work permit option), for example, Quebec has a Skilled Worker program for permanent residency.
 It’s a gateway to attain permanent residency without first securing a job.
 It’s also a point-based selection system with points awarded for work experience, education level, age, language ability and area of expertise.
 With enough required points, applicants can eventually attain a Canadian permanent residence Work Visa.
-High points are also awarded for the level of education, area of expertise, and the ability to fluently speak French.
+Higher points are awarded for greater levels of education, area of expertise, and the ability to fluently speak French.

 How can we help you?

 Canada, like other countries, has a demand for qualified nurses.
-With proper credentials, nurses can easily immigrate to Canada and work in the healthcare field.
+With proper credentials, nurses can easily immigrate to Canada and work in the healthcare field .
 At Canadinavisa.org we can help nurses looking to immigrate to Canada by working through the different processes discussed above.
 Canadianvisa.org will also be able to assist you through the many intricate and subtle requirements that many aren’t aware of.
 Sign up with us here to get started on your application to immigrate to Canada as a nurse.